TheStarViper/TheStarViper/README.md

 - Can program python
 - Can program c++
 - Can 3d model
+- Can Video Edit
 - Is interested in robotics
+- Mid at this github thingy

 # Currently Developing: